kaavyalakshmanan/tele-vet/README.md

 - [ ] Message history
 - [ ] Prescription history etc

-## What will users be able to do with the data?
+## What users cando with the data:

 Pet owners can view vet clinics by location or profile.
 Within this, they can view ratings and contact information.
 Users can also upload images of their pets, and book an appointment with a vet.

 Vets can upload images, fill out their availability for users to book, and start video conferencing.

 ## Minimal Requirements